snncpp/snn-core/README.md

 ## Documentation

 Generated API documentation is planned.
-Until then the code itself (which is pretty readable outside of the `detail` namespace) and examples/unit tests should hopefully be enough to use this framework.
+Until then the code itself (which is pretty readable outside of the `detail` namespace) and examples/unit tests should hopefully be enough to use this library.

 ## License